prs-24/MutualFundAnalytics/README.md

 * fact_transactions
 * fact_performance

-SQLite was used as the analytical database for storing cleaned and transformed datasets.
+SQLite is used as the analytical database for storing cleaned and transformed datasets.

 ---